John Hamilton Bowie

+Career and Research

-Bowie was born educated in Melbourne, and graduated from the University of Melbourne where he obtained an MSc for his work on the colouring matters of Australian plants, obtained his PhD at the University of Nottingham.
-He subsequently took up an ICI fellowship at the University of Cambridge under Lord Todd.
+Bowie was born as the only child of William Hamilton Bowie and Alice Maud Bowie (nee Boyce), educated in Melbourne, and graduated from the University of Melbourne where he obtained an MSc for his work on the colouring matters of Australian plants.
+In 1961 he started working with Alan Johnson obtained his PhD at the University of Nottingham on the structures of various antibiotics including streptolidine, viomycin, and rhodomycinone, where he came across mass spectrometry for the first time.
+He subsequently took up an ICI postdoctoral fellowship at the University of Cambridge under Lord Todd.

 In 1966 he was appointed to a lectureship at the University of Adelaide, rising to become head of department.
 In 1968 he was awarded the Rennie Memorial Medal for his work on the rearrangement of positively charged organic molecules.
-In 1974 he was awarded the H. G. Smith Memorial Medal of the Royal Australian Chemical Institute.
+In 1974 he was awarded the H. G. Smith Memorial Medal of the Royal Australian Chemical Institute and in 2001 the A.J.
+Birch medal.
+In 2006 he received the Thomson Medal.
 From 1989 to 1992 he was Pro-Vice-Chancellor of the university.

 In 2017 Bowie was appointed a Member of the Order of Australia for significant service to science in the field of mass spectrometry, and to education as an academic, researcher and author.